Academy maniacs: Civil proceedings

-In November 2012, the surviving Yekaterina Karpova sued Anoufriev and Lytkin in a civil suit for 1 million rubles.
-Then another two people filed a lawsuit—also one of the surviving victims, who estimated the damage at 800,000 rubles, and the son of Alevtina Kuydina, who also estimated the damage at 1 million rubles.
+In November 2012, the surviving victim Yekaterina Karpova sued Anoufriev and Lytkin in a civil suit for 1 million rubles.
+Then another two people filed a lawsuit—another one of the surviving victims, who estimated the damage at 800,000 rubles, and the son of Alevtina Kuydina, who estimated the damage at 1 million rubles.
 During the announcement of the verdict, the Irkutsk Regional Court ruled that the total amount of compensation that the criminals had to pay is 2.75 million rubles, of which 500,000 rubles must be paid to Nina Kuzmina.
 State prosecutor Alexander Shkinev said that they would have to pay from the money they earn in prison, so they are unlikely to ever pay off their victims.

 Aftermath

+Anoufriev

-On 27 January 2014, Anoufriev was transferred to Ognenny Ostrov in the Vologda Oblast, where he became the youngest prisoner at the time.
+On January 27, 2014, Anoufriev was transferred to Ognenny Ostrov in the Vologda Oblast, where he became the youngest prisoner at the time.
 In April, journalists from Komsomolskaya Pravda interviewed him, in which he made it clear that he did not repent at all, did not consider himself guilty, and did not agree with the verdict.
 "Your colleagues helped me get here.
 I see you need something from me all the time," he said, further saying that he would only talk if he was paid.
 He added that his family is taking various measures by which he can be released on parole, but he does not count on it.
 Anoufriev also admitted that he was writing a book, without explaining what it was about.

-On 21 April 2016, the Irkutsk Court partially granted Anoufriev's claim for compensation for non-pecuniary damage and collected money from the Ministry of Finance of the Russian Federation in its favor.
+On April 21, 2016, the Irkutsk Court partially granted Anoufriev's claim for compensation for non-pecuniary damage and collected money from the Ministry of Finance of the Russian Federation in its favor.
 The amount of compensation wasn't reported.

 In February 2017, Anoufriev stated in a report to NTV's infoshow True Gurnov that he was studying law at the University of Latvia.